k-seth/ClanRecruitingBot/README.md

 2. An application_id from Wargaming's developer portal here: https://developers.wargaming.net/applications/
     * This is specific to your account and should not be shared
 3. PowerShell 3.0 or higher (Windows 7 or earlier only)
-    * For anyone using Windows 8, 8.1 or 10, you will already have PowerShell 3 or greater, so you may disregard
+    * For anyone who uses Windows 8 or newer, you will already have a higher PowerShell version, so you may disregard
-    * For those that are stubborn like myself, you will need to upgrade the version for the .bat file to run.
+    * Otherwise, you will need to upgrade the version for the .bat file to run.
 New versions can be found here: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6
 4. An app with a bot in your Discord server
     * You can follow these steps if needed: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
     * The bot needs to have read message and send messages permissions